-It's easier than you think, and the meals are tasty, and delicious!
+It's easier than you think to eat low carb, and the meals are tasty, delicious and very flexible!

 4 Basic Diabetes Low Carb Diet Guidelines

-There is a bit more to it than this, but if you follow these 4 basic guidelines, then you'll find you will be right on track.
+Then, if you follow these 4 basic guidelines, you'll find you will be heading on the right track.

 1. Eat Plenty of Vegetables

-Vegetables, particularly the type that grow above the ground such as cauliflower, broccoli, asparagus, cucumber, cabbage, Brussels sprouts, artichoke, and so forth.
+Vegetables, particularly the type that grow above the ground (non-starchy vegetables) such as cauliflower, broccoli, asparagus, cucumber, cabbage, Brussels sprouts, artichoke, and so forth.

-Vegetables are a central part of our low carb diet plan because research shows that we need plentiful amounts of fiber, vitamins, minerals, phytochemicals, polyphenols, and compounds to help improve our health.
+Vegetables are a central part of our low carb diet plan because research shows that we need plentiful amounts of dietary fiber, vitamins, minerals, phytochemicals, polyphenols, and compounds to help improve our health.

 2. Don't Fear Fat

 You might think that 40-75% fat in your diet sounds like a lot and be wondering… won't all that fat make me fat?!

 Fat is nothing to be feared, in fact it's a big fat myth. 🙂

-Contrary to popular thinking that a low-fat diet is best for weight loss, eating more fat can actually help you burn fat, fat helps lower cholesterol.
-In fact, it does the exact opposite of what we've been led to believe.
+Contrary to popular thinking that a low-fat diet is best for weight loss, eating more fat can actually help you burn fat.
+In fact, in many ways, it does the exact opposite of what we've been led to believe.

-Our meal plans include all types of fat but still do keep saturated fat lower, predominantly including monounsaturated fats (like olive oil, nuts and avocado) – healthy fats that have been shown to help improve insulin sensitivity and glucose transport into cells, as well as providing benefits for vascular health.
+Our meal plans include all types of fat but still do keep saturated fat lower, predominantly including monounsaturated fats (like olive oil, nuts and avocado) – healthy fats that have been shown to help improve insulin sensitivity, reduce insulin resistance, improve glucose transport into cells, as well as providing benefits for heart health.

 3. Eat Protein